Mississippi Car Insurance Requirements in 2025 (Minimum Coverage for Drivers in MS)

 While Mississippi’s required limits are low, it pays at least a portion of damages.
 However, drivers who choose to carry bonds or a certificate of cash must pay for all damages out of pocket.

 Mississippi drivers should consider increasing limits and adding coverages to be better protected.
 Although rates are higher, so is coverage, leading to fewer out-of-pocket expenses.
+Enter your ZIP code to explore coverage options and ensure full compliance.

 Frequently Asked Questions